 Director.
-Mr. Jenkins was first elected to the Board in 2013 and he currently serves as a member of the Risk/Technology Committee.
+Mr. Jenkins joined the Board in 2013, and he currently serves as a member of the Risk/Technology Committee.
 For the past five years, he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of registered Angus cattle and wheat/wheat seed, together with custom seed cleaning, custom farming, and custom hay swathing-baling.
 He is Secretary-Treasurer of the OK&T Angus Breeders Association Board, an association to merchandise registered Angus cattle and serves as Secretary for the Ellis County Farm Bureau Board, a volunteer organization of farm and ranch families.
-Mr. Jenkins is Secretary-Treasurer of the Catesby, Oklahoma Volunteer Fire Department and a former member/Chairman on the Northwest Cattlemen's Association Board, an organization to advance the beef industry.
 Mr. Jenkins was elected to a three-year term expiring in 2025.